eeml2022-nlp/iglu-nlp/README.md

 All final source code should be in [ieqa](./ieqa/) folder.

 ## Code format
-As our team is quite large it is neccessary to make sure that our code has consistent format throught all modules.
+As our team is quite large it is neccessary to make sure that our code has consistent format throughout all modules.

-1. Default pre-commit hooks [configuration](./pre-commit-config.yaml) is created for the project.
+1. Default pre-commit hooks [configuration](./.pre-commit-config.yaml) is created for the project.
 Please, follow installation instruction to make sure you activate the hooks on your machine.
 2. It is highly encouraged to use [typing annotations](https://docs.python.org/3/library/typing.html) in all major functions.
 3. It is highly encouraged to use [python docstring](https://peps.python.org/pep-0257/) in all major functions.
 I would recommend using [autoDocstring extension](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring).